Frequently Asked Questions

 It is easy to forget that the delicate balance of nature is dependent upon the existence of diverse varieties of plants and animals.
 Each has its role in maintaining our ecosystem.
 The very activities of their daily lives benefit the ecosystem by stimulating new plant growth while foraging, excreting seeds, providing pest control, and fertilizing forests.
 These activities ultimately provide both food and oxygen to us.
-When we advocate for other animas and their habitats, we are advocating for humans as well.
+When we advocate for other animals and their habitats, we are advocating for human animals as well.

 Don't the businesses that "use" these animals care for them or make provisions for them afterwards?